-But, since there are still a few more hours left in the work day and we’re sure you’re already in the mood to pay tribute to Kurt Cobain, Nirvana, and Nevermind, we’ve rounded up some of the best mementos the Internet has to offer, after the jump.
+But, since there are still a few more hours left in the work day and we’re sure you’re already in the mood to pay tribute to Kurt Cobain, Nirvana, and Nevermind, we’ve rounded up some of the best mementos the Internet has to offer:

 See a pre-Nevermind letter from Nirvana to their fans.
 Letters of Note has posted a note the guys in Nirvana wrote to their loyal indie-era fans in the days before Nevermind‘s release.
 As you can see, they were already pretty conflicted about the mainstream stardom that awaited them.